 22 Get on the Thames Clipper to central London

-The Thames Clipper is a speedy boat that’ll take you from Greenwich right back into central London.
-One of the top things to do in london, it’s far more enjoyable than getting the tube or the bus and gives you a unique look at London from the water.
+The Thames Clipper is a speed boat that’ll take you from Greenwich right back into central London.
+One of the top things to do in London, it’s far more enjoyable than getting the tube or the bus and gives you a unique look at London from the water.
 Plus it’s a fraction of the price of some riverboat cruises!

 23 Land a jumbo jet

 Ever fancied yourself as a pilot?
-In Greenwich you can land a jumbo jet al by yourself!
-At the Emirates Aviation Experience you can take a 30-minute session in an Airbus A380 or Boeing B777 fixed-base flight simulator.
+In Greenwich, you can land a jumbo jet all by yourself!
+At the Emirates Aviation Experience, you can take a 30-minute session in an Airbus A380 or Boeing B777 fixed-base flight simulator.

 Select an airport, time of day and weather conditions, plus pilot the plane through a take-off, landing or advanced landing and gain an insight into what it’s like to be a pilot!

 Visit Greenwich on a summer’s day and watch the sun set over the city from Point Hill in the park.
 It’s definitely worth being on your “what to see in London list”.

 Blackheath Rugby club is the oldest independent club in the world and they still play today in the third league of English rugby.
 Head to the club to watch them play on a Saturday afternoon and cheer them on to a win!

 26 Visit the Crystal